 What to remember about up-to-date Kibana plugins

 This list is composed of Kibana plugins that are compatible with all 7.x versions of the ELK Stack.
-When searching for open source plugins, remember some might not be (immediately) compatible with the latest versions of Kibana and the whole Elastic Stack overall.
+When searching for open source plugins, remember some might not be (immediately) compatible with the latest versions of Kibana and the whole ELK Stack overall.
 In the future, we hope to update this list for reference.
-When necessary, we will mark compatibility, assuming future versions of the Elastic Stack make it an issue.
+When necessary, we will mark compatibility, assuming future versions of the ELK Stack make it an issue.

 Country Flag FieldFormat 🇺🇸🇮🇱🇨🇦

 This will add some color to your charts by adding the banner of countries when you filter be geoid.country.
 This uses flag-icon-css at its core.

 This is a purely cosmetic change, but that’s what visualization is for, right?
 Adding country flags makes it easier for a lot of people to sift through large chunks of data in the blink of an eye, even if you prefer to keep things organized by text rather than pies and bar graphs.